How Much Does TEFL/TESOL Certification Cost? Is It Worth It?By Bridge

-Choosing an accredited TEFL/TESOL certification course gives you, as a consumer, a layer of assurance that you’re buying quality training, and also lets your future employers know you are well-trained and prepared to teach.
+Choosing an accredited TEFL/TESOL certification course gives you, as a consumer, a layer of assurance that you’re buying quality training and also lets your future employers know that you are well-trained and prepared to teach.

 Take a look inside our online TEFL/TESOL course in this video:

 How much is an online TEFL/TESOL course vs. an in-person course?

 Now that we’ve looked at online TEFL/TESOL course tuition, what about in-person (or “on-site”) courses?
 Is the $1,500-$2,500 price tag for on-site TEFL/TESOL certification a good decision for you?
 Should you choose online or in-person TEFL/TESOL certification?